The rise of Indonesian films: Opportunities and challenges

 At varying intervals between 3 and 5 years the monthly household income breaks for the economic class are updated to reflect rising affluence in society.

+Economic class is used in Vietnam, not social-economic class as most countries use.
 In many other countries, the classification of the social-economic class is used.
 The social element typically looks at social status using both the educational attainment and occupation seniority attained by the head of the household.
 This is typically a working father or mother.
 This is cross-referenced with monthly household income in a matrix to classify household social-economic class.

 This system fails in Vietnam, owing to the rapid economic development in Vietnam since 1980.
-Today and for the last forty years, a young adult male or female will often be earning more than the head of the household.
+Today and for the last forty-four years, a young adult male or female will often be earning more than the head of the household.
 They are often (not always) better educated, are more worldly aware and have been given better opportunities than their parents (largely thanks to the sacrifices their parents have made for them).

 Hence in Vietnam, the classification relies solely on economic status and not social status through education and occupation.